Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Docker Install.md

 ## Choosing Your Version

-Stirling-PDF offers three versions depending on your needs:
+Stirling PDF offers three versions depending on your needs:

 | Version | Tag | What's Included | Best For |
 |---------|-----|-----------------|----------|